 I am absolutely positive that girls in high school are not taught that sexual contact before 18 and multiple sexual partners dramatically increase your risk of cervical cancer—despite the Gardasil injections.

-I would love the opportunity to speak to every high school in the Hunter Valley, both young mean and women, and give them this information in a fun, creative, but serious way.
+I would love the opportunity to speak to every high school in the Hunter Valley, both young men and women, and give them this information in a fun, creative, but serious way.

 Comments